 Text message surveys allow you to connect with participants instantly on a device they probably have close at hand.
 It’s no secret that most people spend a lot of time on their phones.
 As a result, when you send a text survey, your respondents are going to see it right away.

-In this article, we’ll look at how to send a questionnaire through text and how it can help increase your survey results.
+In this article, we’ll look at how to send a questionnaire through text using SMS survey software and how it can help increase your survey results.

 How does a text message survey work?